heyitztoby/Aureus_Jobbox_Assignment/README.md

 # About the project
-This is an app constructed for demo purposes of a job search application.
+This is a Flutter app constructed for demo purposes of a job search application.
 The user can view various job listings and apply for the one which interest them.

 ## How to run the program